gdias/Angular-Modules-Bootsrap/README.md

 * Sass styles Builder [SCSS]

 ## Features
+- Node 6
-- Angular 1.5.O
+- Angular 1.5
-- Server API ExpressJS
+- Server API ExpressJS 4
 - Database MongoDB
 - Json Web Token Authentication
 - Module pattern Browserify
-- Account part ready (Create, Sign In, Retrieve password)
+- Account part ready (Sign up, Sign In, Password lost)
 - Use uglify for validate and compress JS code
 - Sass builder (node-sass) and minifying

 ### Before start
-Be sure to have an MongoDB server ready for use this bootstrap.
+Make sure to have an MongoDB server ready for use this bootstrap.
 You can use this command for start mongoDB server
 > mongod

+For the tests E2E with Protractor, make sure you have Java installed and last versions of packages.
+The last version of NodeJs rewrite package arch, it's preferable to delete all nodes_modules in this case, and only after make
+> npm install

 ##Usage